-In the sports arena, peak performance in sports has always been a much sought-after state by players and coaches of all levels.
-Whether the athletes are school boys soccer players or Olympians striving for their Gold medals, peak performance in sports has always attracted athletes and coaches alike.
+In the sports arena, peak performance has always been a much sought-after state by players and coaches of all levels.
+Whether the athletes are schoolboy soccer players or Olympians striving for their Gold medals, peak performance has always attracted athletes and coaches alike.

-There has been many articles and books detailing principles, programs, success factors and the like that can lead to peak performance in sports.
-Many authors have written at length about them and in many ways, the principles and factors are universal.
-The principles of progressive resistance, variety, goal specific training, recovery, etc are all undisputed underlying reasons that allows athletes to achieve peak performance in sports.
+Many articles and books detail the principles, programs, success factors, and the like that can lead to peak performance in sports.
+Many authors have written at length about them, and in many ways, the principles and factors are universal.
+The principles of progressive resistance, variety, goal-specific training, recovery, etc., are all undisputed underlying reasons for athletes to achieve peak performance in sports.

 This article goes a step further by exploring these universal factors in a different light.
-In the process, I hope to give athletes and coaches alike how to practically apply these principles and which are the factors with higher weightage in terms of achieving success and peak performance in sports.
-There are basically two set of factors we need to look into.
+In the process, I hope to give athletes and coaches how to apply these principles practically and which are the factors with higher weightage in achieving success and peak performance in sports.
+There are two sets of factors we need to look into.
 Technical and human factors.
 Let us take a look at the former set of factors first;

 Technical Factors